 Unmarried parents who have not established child custody will want to work with a knowledgeable Houston family lawyer in order to protect their interests and those of the child.

 Our family lawyers have more than 70 years of experience helping mothers and fathers make the best decisions for themselves and their families.
 We are a full-service law firm that delivers a client-focused and results-driven approach to resolving legal matters involving children in Houston.
-Call (713) 336-7200 for a free consultation or complete our contact form.
-An attorney with our firm will be in touch to discuss your child custody matter.
+Call (713) 336-7200 for a consultation or complete our contact form.
+An attorney with Stepp & Sullivan, P.C law firm will be in touch to discuss your child custody matter.